- List three professions that interest you.

-- Check university websites to see what sort of language proficiency is required and/or valued in the admission process.
+- Check websites of higher education institutions to see what sort of language proficiency is required or valued in the admission process.

 - Find out what language skills you will need in working life.
 Reflect on language skills beyond individual languages: what types of texts or communicative contexts (such as multilingual working environments or written official language) will you come across in education and in working life?
 What skills are particularly needed?

 The table below includes examples of different professions and training courses.
 Fill in the table according to your own ideas and plans.

 |Profession||Education||Language requirements in higher education (language and proficiency level)||Language requirements in working life|